Meet the Largest Snakes in North America and Discover Where They Live

 • Diet: Amphibians, birds, mammals, and even venomous snakes.

-Eastern indigo snakes are recognized as the longest native snake in the United States and can reach lengths of up to 9 feet.
+Eastern indigo snakes are recognized as the longest native snake in the United States, reaching lengths of up to 8 feet, with rare individuals approaching 9 feet.
 One of the most striking features of the Eastern indigo is its beautiful blue-black scales, which can sometimes exhibit a glossy sheen, making it a favorite among snake enthusiasts and wildlife observers.
 This snake is known for its gentle and non-aggressive temperament, often coexisting peacefully with humans and other wildlife.

 Boa Constrictor